pavilac/pavilac.github.io/_pages/about.md

   - /about.html
 ---

-I hold a bachelor's degree in Electronics and Telecommunications from the University of Cuenca (2017) and a master's degree in Wireless Communications from the University of Southampton (2019).
-Currently, I'm pursuing a Ph.D. in Time-sensitive Networking at Ghent University and imec's Internet Technology and Data Science Lab (IDLab), focusing on deterministic wireless communications within mixed wireless-wired environments, particularly the IEEE 802.11 standard.
-I'm also interested in integrating IoT technologies seamlessly and applying machine learning in wireless communications.
-Open to collaborations and discussions aligning with my research interests.
+With a background in telecommunications engineering and a Master's degree in Wireless Communications, I am currently pursuing a Ph.D. in Wireless Time-Sensitive Networks at IDLab.
+My research is dedicated to enabling Wireless Time-Sensitive Networks to facilitate real-time applications across various industries.

+I am deeply passionate about leveraging machine learning to drive innovation in wireless networks, and I am particularly fascinated by the potential of Low Power Wide Area Networks (LPWANs) for IoT applications.

+I am enthusiastic about collaborating and connecting with like-minded professionals to collectively shape the future of wireless communications.